-We’re all guilty of doing it.
-We post, share, like and retweet without much thought other than our mission to Share!
+Are you guilty of oversharing?
+We all are, but we have to be mindful of the content we are sharing with our close network.
 While social media platforms are excellent mediums for connecting with family and friends, we have to remember that social media isn’t private.
 Just because we have “friends” on Facebook doesn’t mean all our connections are close friends we can trust–especially, if we’re not careful of who we Friend and add to our network.

 We may not realize it, but our social media profiles and posts give clues about our personal identifying information (PII).
-Avoid posting your full name, phone number, address or social security numbers.
+Avoid posting your full name, phone number, address or other personal financial information.
 In a very short amount of time, a hacker can easily gather vital information that could help him hack your social media account or even your bank account!

 Here are some basic steps to keep your PII (Personal Identifying Information) under lock and key: